Djenné-Djenno: Origins

-Phase I
+Phase I/II

-Radiocarbon dating has estimated that people first settled at Djenné-Djenno permanently in about 250 BCE.
+Radiocarbon dating has estimated that people first settled at Djenné-Djeno permanently in about 250 BCE.
 This first occupation of the site (which lasted from 250 BCE to 50 CE) is known as Phase I and is some of the earliest evidence for iron production in West Africa.
 This initial phase is not associated with the Later Stone Age, and there has never been an occupation from this period at the site, or evidence for it has never been found.
-Until 250 BCE, the area surrounding Djenné-Djenno was either uninhabited or visited by nomadic groups that stayed for short periods.
+Until 250 BCE, the area surrounding Djenné-Djeno was either uninhabited or visited by nomadic groups that stayed for short periods.
 Geomorphological data show that the region consisted mostly of swampland at that time.
 Groups only began permanently occupying the area after a dry episode in which annual flooding receded and decreased the size of the swamps.
 Faunal remains at the site from this occupation have included catfish and Nile perch, but mostly cow, leading to the assumption that this first phase might be associated with hunter-gatherer or pastoral modes of subsistence.
-It is believed that these people might have been rice producers, even though no definitive evidence has been discovered yet.
-Saharan ceramic styles are similar to the oldest ceramics found in Djenne-Djenno, dated to 250 BCE.
+Definitive evidence of domesticated rice appears during this early occupation.
+The occupation mound expanded rapidly and may have covered as much as 100,000 square meters by 400 CE.
+It is inferred from this that rice domestication likely contributed to population growth.
+Saharan ceramic styles are similar to the oldest ceramics found in Djenne-Djeno, dated to 250 BCE.

-Phase II

-Phase II is defined by a larger population and definitive evidence for the mass production of rice.
-The borders of the site expanded during this period (possibly covering 100,000 square meters or more).
-Other developments include the presence of permanent mud brick architecture, including a city wall, probably built during the latter half of the first millennium CE using the cylindrical brick technology, "which was 3.7 meters wide at its base and ran almost two kilometers around the town".
-It is inferred from this that rice domestication might have led to higher population, or higher populations led to the domestication of rice in this period.
+These early ceramic and metallurgical attestations have been cited by Susan and Roderick McIntosh as evidence that the Inland Niger Delta was integrated into trans-Saharan exchange networks well before the Arab conquests of North Africa.